 Notices from the User to Hamilton must be delivered by certified United States mail to:

 Aurora, NE 68818

-Notices from Hamilton to the User may be made by posting a notice on Hamilton's web site, by published advertisement, postcard, letter, revisions to these Terms and Conditions or an e-mail.
+Notices from Hamilton to the User may be made by posting a notice on Hamilton's website, by postcard, letter, email or published advertisement, or by revisions to these Terms and Conditions.